pkra/peterkrautzberger.org/future-mathml2.md

 In case it's still not clear, let me repeat myself: I care very much about MathML and in particular the mission of the Math Working Group [to facilitate and promote the use of the Web for mathematical and scientific communication](http://www.w3.org/Math/Documents/Charter2006.html).
 While MathML has succeeded everywhere else, it struggles on the web.

-[Friends who read the draft pointed out that what follows might still give the impression of being targeted against MathML.
-It is not.
-Let me repeat that: it is not.
+[Friends who read the draft pointed out that what follows might still give my <del>one</del> two readers the impression I'm somehow against MathML.
+I am not.
+Let me repeat that: I am not.
 Got it?
 Alright, moving on.]

 ## The rise and fall of MathML